cedana/cedana-cli/docs/references/cli/cedana-cli_list_cluster.md

 ## cedana-cli list cluster

-List all existing clusters under given org

-### Synopsis

-List all existing clusters of a given org.
+List all active managed clusters for the organization

 ```
 cedana-cli list cluster [flags]